 Have you ever gone to a social function and in every fiber of your being you wanted to leave?
 There is energy in the room that is potentially damaging to your own energy.
 Or your instinct is telling you to leave because something is about to happen and it’s protecting you from being part of it.
 We hear about this from people who avoided disasters that their intuition told them to leave and shortly thereafter the disaster occurred.
 Last year, I had a call about being featured in a magazine and that was super exciting until they told me they wanted money and my intuition was like, hold up – nope this isn’t right.
 After some research, I learned that this is a scam to get your money.

 Intuition teaches you to trust yourself

-As you read part of my story above, you are able to see that trusting my intuition was spot on.
+As you read part of my story above, you can see that trusting my intuition was spot on.
 And the more you trust your intuition, the more you trust yourself.
 It will become automatic over time without too much pondering about it.
-Whether it is a job, business or a relationship trust that intuition because it will help you recognize red flags before you commit to something that may actually not be the best thing for you.
+Whether it is a job, business or a relationship trust that intuition because it will help you recognize red flags before you commit to something that may not be the best thing for you.